Mustafa Bey Alibeyov

 Mustafa Bey Alibeyov (1872, Nukha - 1945) was a publicist, writer, playwright, and lawyer.

 He was the publisher of Ishig newspaper, a member of "Nijat" charity society, "Help to the needy" society, secretary of "Hidayat" charity society, and a member of Ahrar party.

 Life and education

 Mustafa Bey Alibeyov was born in 1872 in the city of Sheki in Azerbaijan.
 In his first years of education, he learned the Arabic-Persian languages perfectly.
 He studied at the Russian-Tatar school in Sheki.
 He graduated from Tiflis gymnasium in 1892.
 During these years, he studied Russian and French.

 Career and social activity

 In 1892, he started working as a translator of the chief investigator in the district court of Baku governorate.
 He was a member of "Nijat" charitable society.
 In addition to being famous as a lawyer, he was also known as a literary critic.
 He worked as a publicist, writer-playwright.
 He wrote his articles under the pseudonym "Yukharibashlı".
-This is due to the fact that he lives in the Yukharibash quarter of Sheki.
+This was due to the fact that he lived in the Yukharibash quarter of Sheki.